Have a go at brain training

 In 2015, Alzheimer's Society funded researchers to test 'brain training' activity.
 You can have a go at the game that they tested here.

-Alzheimer's Society funded researchers at King's College London to test whether doing brain training games can improve cognitive function in older people.
+In 2015, Alzheimer's Society funded researchers at King's College London to test whether doing brain training games can improve cognitive function in older people.

 The study found that playing the games - which challenge people on reasoning and problem solving- can help people over 60 to get on better with their daily activities over 6 months.
 The researchers also saw improvements in reasoning and verbal learning skills in those over 50.